jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 ### 9. Set correct strict_min_version entry

-Make sure the manifest.json has a strict_min_version entry matching the used functions.
+Make sure the `manifest.json` file has a `strict_min_version` entry matching the used functions.
 If for example a function added in Thunderbird 137 is used, it must be set to 137.0 or higher.

 ### 10. Always use background type "module"